stevula/simple-cli-browser/README.md

 We want you to start getting familiar with how the web works.
 Everything your program does a browser has to do too.

 ### Release 0: Basic Toy Browser

 #### Listing the Responsibilities

 Start by listing the core responsibilities of your app.
 Some of these responsibilities include:

-* Displaying a prompt for the user
+- Displaying a prompt for the user
-* Parsing user input
+- Parsing user input
-* Fetching a web page
+- Fetching a web page
-* Extracting the relevant information from the web page
+- Extracting the relevant information from the web page
-* Displaying the relevant information in a user-friendly way
+- Displaying the relevant information in a user-friendly way
-* *etc.*
+- *etc.*

-There are more &mdash; make sure you list them out!
+There are more&mdash;make sure you list them out!
 Next, group these responsibilities into "concerns".
 Prompting a user for input and taking the appropriate action might be one concern, for example.
 Fetching a URL and returning an easy-to-display data structure might be another.

 #### Toy Code